• Recipe Index

 three jars of jam, one opened with a spoonful sitting on a plate.

 This is the strawberry jam of my childhood.
 A piece of buttered toast with this homemade jam dripping down the side - is the breakfast of champions.
 Add it to peanut butter and jelly sandwiches for lunch.
 Or drizzle it over a bowl of ice cream for dessert.
-Trust me, you won’t be mad about it.
+Try strawberry rhubarb freezer jam too, trust me, you won't be mad about it.

 Jump to: